MysteryCoder456/AstroRockets/README.md

 ## How to play

 **Player 1:**
 A and D for turning, W for accelerating and S for shooting.
+Press E for using a PowerUp (when available).

 **Player 2:**
 Left and right arrow keys for turning, up arrow key for accelerating and down arrow key for shooting.
+Press Right Shift for using a PowerUp (when available).

 ## Issues